Benefits of Digital Marketing as a Career

 - High salary: as advertised on “Payscale,” the average annual salary of a digital marketer is about £25,305, whereas that of a digital marketing manager is about £31,979.
 However, this may vary depending on your area of expertise and years of experience.

-If you are planning to take up a digital marketing course, London School of Business offers a number of courses such as Postgraduate Certificate in Digital Marketing, Postgraduate Certificate in Content Marketing and SEO and a short course in Digital Marketing and Social Media.
+If you are planning to take up a digital marketing course, London School of Business offers a number of courses such as Masters in Digital marketing and Social Media Degree.
 Hurry and sign up for the course you are interested in, now!

 This article was written by Meghdeep Patnaik and edited by Anisa Choudhary.